-Due to the current status of the Coronavirus we have suspended all person to person services for the foreseeable.
-We will contact people who are referred to us to keep them informed and to offer telephone counselling, as appropriate.
+Due to the current status of the Coronavirus we have suspended all person to person services for the foreseeable future.
+We will contact people who are referred to us to keep them informed and to offer telephone counselling or other remote services, as appropriate.

-Our remit as a charity is to provide services to people affected by cancer and other life-threatening illnesses*.
+Our remit as a charity is to provide services to people affected by cancer and other life-threatening illnesses* in the Hastings and Rother area.
 The impact of a life-threatening illness varies from person to person and can be experienced at different times, with some needing more support through the course of their treatment, others once treatment is finished.

 The high demand for our services means that we can generally only support those who meet the following criteria:

 - are receiving palliative or end-of-life care, or